Dor00tkit/miscellaneous/scripts/frida/README.md

 # Frida Inject Toolkit

-This project provides a Python script (`frida_inject.py`) to inject Frida JavaScript scripts into either a running or newly spawned process for dynamic analysis and instrumentation.
+This project provides a Python script (`frida_inject.py`) to inject a Frida JavaScript (`.js`) file into either a running process or a newly spawned one, for dynamic analysis and instrumentation.

 ## Project Structure